Dtpk/8x8-3D-Print-Memory-Encoding-Project/README.md

 Some notes the gba rom was gonna be all hand made but a local llm busted this project out I checked it and did my own tweaks but for the most part I have gave it the same huffman key it will work with all the other versions of the software the llm made a better decode menu that is interactive if you want it and not when you don't with a live preview I am gonna try to go in and add this to the qbasic and or python builds when I can.
 Also the gba rom source code is avaliable sound needs to be fixed yet besides that fully usable without the sound right now, the grid background looks busy on a emulator on but real hardware and a ds and its fine not a problem.

+GBA version may get a 3D printer option it will let you set the temps home then print a already made square over otg to the 3D printer in my case the ender 3 this is all just for laughs but wanted to try and print over link cable connected to a pico to the machine no promises this build will get done and released but will do my best.

 So the .bas file is to be ran on DOS systems using qbasic.
 I am currently using qbasic 4.5.
 The .py can be launched in python under Windows or Linux and doesn't need any requirements.